chaitunes-a-cappella/chaitunes-acappella-site/README.md

 # ChaiTunes Website

 Welcome to the **ChaiTunes** website repository!
-This site is the official hub for the ChaiTunes a cappella group, showcasing information about the group, mission, and members.
+This site is the official hub for the website for ChaiTunes A Cappella at Emory University, showcasing information about the group, mission, and members.

 ## Features
 - **Home/About page** with group introduction and mission